Szydłowiec County

 Szydłowiec County (powiat szydłowiecki) is a unit of territorial administration and local government (powiat) in Masovian Voivodeship, east-central Poland.
 It came into being on January 1, 1999, as a result of the Polish local government reforms passed in 1998.
-Its administrative seat and only town is Szydłowiec, which lies 110 km south of Warsaw.
+Its administrative seat is Szydłowiec, which lies 110 km south of Warsaw.

 The county covers an area of 452.22 km2.
 As of 2019 its total population is 39,766, out of which the population of Szydłowiec is 11,736, and the rural population is 28,030.

 Neighbouring counties

 Szydłowiec County is bordered by Radom County to the north-east, Starachowice County to the south-east, Skarżysko County to the south, Końskie County to the west and Przysucha County to the north-west.

 Administrative division

-The county is subdivided into five gminas (one urban-rural and four rural).
+The county is subdivided into five gminas (two urban-rural and three rural).
 These are listed in the following table, in descending order of population.